aabdikul/aabdikul.github.io/_posts/2019-09-01-a_brief_visit_to_core_object_oriented_ruby_concepts.markdown

 aida = "Aida"
 ```

-The above signifies a local variable - it can only be used in the session you're currently in when coding in an IDE, for example.
+The above signifies a local variable - it can only be used in the runtime session of the block of code that your program is currently running.
 This presents limitations as it doesn't allow a user the flexibility of using this variable going forward.
+In other words, once the program is done running, "poof!" the variable is gone.

 **Instance Variables**

 Instance variables solve for the limitations of local variables because they give a user the flexibility to use that variable in all methods within a class.
-It is exemplifed with the symbol "@".
-This is great when multiple methods use the same variable.
+Instance variables are instantiated with the symbol "@".
+This showcases its power when multiple methods use the same variable.
 If we look at the below snippet of code, we can illustrate this concept.

 ```
 class Person

 attr_accessor: name
+@name = "Aida"

 def hi
-puts "Hi!"
+puts "Hi #{@name}!"
 end

 def bye
-puts "Bye!"
+puts "Bye #{@name}!"
 end

 end